METRO MANILA | The Best Pancit Malabon in the City

 Served on a small plate, it is a bit expensive at ₱180.00, but you will forget its price on the first forkful.
 It is seafoody creamy, very flavorful and rich—to the point that if you don’t have a side dish to pair it with, the flavor can easily get overwhelming.

 On closer inspection, I noticed that this was indeed a pancit lug-log, in that the sauce isn’t mixed with the noodles.
-Its toppings, nevertheless, are that of pancit Malabon—chopped cabbage, sliced hard boiled eggs, crushed chicharon, boiled pork liempo bits, pork lengua, shrimp, and adobong pusit.
+Its toppings, nevertheless, are that of pancit Malabon—chopped cabbage, sliced hard boiled eggs, crushed chicharon, pork liempo bits, pork lengua, shrimp, and adobong pusit.
 So, I guess it’s a mash-up of pancit lug-log and pancit Malabon.

 BILAO TAKEOUT